masiuchi/docker.plenv/README.md

 ## Docker base image for managing Perl versions with plenv ##

 This is only a base image for installing various Perl versions.
-This image uses `ONBUILD` instruction to build Perl versions in children images.

-This image will install `plenv` and Perl version(s) from `.perl-version` file.
+This image provides an installation of `plenv` and a helper script `plenv_install_perl.sh` to cleanly install Perl versions.

-In addition to basic Perl it will install `cpanm` for each Perl version.
+In addition to basic Perl, it will install `cpanm` for each Perl version.

-The image is based on [baseimage-docker](https://github.com/phusion/baseimage-docker).
+The image is based on [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage).

+The image is available as a trusted build in [Docker Hub](https://registry.hub.docker.com/u/moltar/plenv/).

 ## Usage ##